MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 The [Infura API key](https://docs.infura.io/networks/ethereum/how-to/secure-a-project/project-id) to use for RPC requests.
-Configure this option to [use Infura APIs from your dapp](../how-to/use-3rd-party-integrations/js-infura-api.md).
+Configure this option to [use the Infura API from your dapp](../how-to/use-3rd-party-integrations/js-infura-api.md).

 :::tip
 To prevent committing your Infura API key, we recommend adding your key to a